ansys/ansys-templates/src/ansys/templates/python/osl_solution/{{cookiecutter.__project_name_slug}}/src/ansys/solutions/{{cookiecutter.__solution_name_slug}}/model/scripts/README.md

-# Add here scripts related to the simulation models.
+# Add scripts related to the simulation models.